PythonicCafe/pydokku/README.md

     each storage (if the user has the permission to do so)
   - `dokku.git.host_list` will list all known SSH hosts by reading the file (if the user has the permission to do so)
   - `dokku.git.auth_list` will list all authentication hosts/users/passwords added via `git:auth`
+- Some features were not implemented, like the ones which require huge stdin/stdout traffic, like `git:load-image` and `maintenance:custom-page`.

 The extra features require certain permissions to execute, as the information is not directly provided by any Dokku command.
 In these cases, `pydokku` will need to run non-Dokku commands.
 There are six different scenarios you may run